-East Ayrshire Council will continue to monitor PM10 and PM{2.5} to ensure compliance with the Scottish Air Quality Objectives and ascertain whether predicted downward trends will materialise.
+East Ayrshire Council will continue to monitor PM10 and PM{2.5} to ensure compliance with the Scottish Air Quality Objectives and ascertain whether downward trends will continue.

-The next course of action for East Ayrshire Council will therefore be the submission of the 2018 Annual Progress Report, implementation of measures in progress (Table 2.1a and 2.1b) and the introduction of new measures to reduce pollutant levels will continue.
+The next course of action for East Ayrshire Council will therefore be the submission of the 2020 Annual Progress Report, continuation of NO2 and particulate monitoring, implementation of measures in progress (Table 2.1a and 2.1b) and the further introduction of new measures to reduce pollutant levels.